rernst-IQ/python-package-example/README.md

 ## Running the tests

-If using VSCode the tests should cshow up in the test panel on the left.
+If using VSCode the tests should show up in the test panel on the left.

 Otherwise you can also run the tests by doing: